Lead Information for Tenants

 lead law outlines clear steps landlords must take before a tenant moves in.
 The minimum requirements for a landlord include:

-- Registering the pre-1978 rental property with MDE annually and paying associated fees.
+- Registering the pre-1978 rental property with MDE annually and pay associated fees.

-- Ensure there is no defective paint or leaded dust in the property by having it certified by a Maryland accredited lead inspector.
+- Ensure there is no defective paint or leaded dust in the property and having it certified by a Maryland accredited lead inspector.

 - After occupancy, repair defective paint and fix structural defects that may cause paint to flake or peel.